AdguardTeam/KnowledgeBase/docs/adguard-for-safari/solving-problems/filters-after-disable.md

 :::

-This is usually caused by the issue when content blockers update takes too long.
+When filtering doesn’t stop with AdGuard for Safari disabled, this is usually caused by the issue of content blockers update taking too long.

 ## How to fix